-\ Standard text will be provided for this table, and a Finance representative will verify or add (if not already added by the Initiative) the budget numbers before the report is finalized.
+^{} Standard text will be provided for this table, and a Finance representative will verify the budget numbers before the report is finalized.

-Section 2: Progress towards End of Initiative outcomes
+Section 2: Progress on science and towards End of Project outcomes

-Max. length: 6 pages (Two-page Initiative theory of change diagram + 1,500-word narrative + two-page EOIO progress infographic that covers progress by End of Initiative outcome [includes approx. 200 words per EOIO]).
+Max. length: 6 pages (Two-page SGP theory of change diagram + 1,500-word narrative + two-page EOPO progress infographic that covers progress by End of Project outcome [includes approx. 200 words per EOPO]).